HMS Duncan (D37)

 HMS Duncan is the sixth and last of the Type 45 or Daring-class air-defence destroyers built for the Royal Navy and launched in 2010.
 Duncan is named after Adam Duncan, 1st Viscount Duncan (1 July 1731 – 4 August 1804), who defeated the Dutch fleet at the Battle of Camperdown on 11 October 1797.
 The destroyer has served in the Mediterranean, Black, and Caribbean Seas, and in 2019 was deployed to the Persian Gulf in response to increased tensions with Iran in the region.
+In May 2024, she deployed to the Red Sea to protect international shipping from the ongoing Houthi attacks.

 Characteristics

 In 2014, the Royal Navy website stated that Duncan would be the first Type 45 destroyer to be armed with the Harpoon antiship missile system.
 On 2 March 2015, Duncan left Portsmouth armed with Harpoon antiship missiles.

 Construction

 Duncan's construction began at the BAE Systems Naval Ships (now part of BAE Systems Surface Ships) yards at Govan and Scotstoun on the River Clyde in 2006.
 She was launched from Govan on 11 October 2010, on the 213th anniversary of the Battle of Camperdown.

 Duncan sailed from Scotstoun shipyard, Glasgow, on 31 August 2012 to commence sea trials.